NateLeeP/FetchBackendAssessment/README.md

 `GET /transaction`

   Responds with array of transaction objects.
-Note: These are __NOT__ guaranteed to be in chronilogical order
+Note: These are __NOT__ guaranteed to be in chronological order.

 `POST /transaction`